 \begin{definition}\longthmtitle{Monotone boundedness} The dynamics~\eqref{eq:dyn} is \emph{monotonically bounded} if for any $\bar \dbf \in \real^n$ there exists $\nub(\bar \dbf) \in \realnonneg^n$ such that $\xbf(t) \le \nub(\bar \dbf), t \ge 0$ for any $\dbf(t) \le \bar \dbf, t \ge 0$. \end{definition}

 From Lemma~\ref{lem:inh-bdd} and Proposition~\ref{prop:comp-ges}, \eqref{eq:dyn} is monotonically bounded if $\rho([\Wbf]_\zeros^\infty) < 1$ and the initial condition $\xbf_0$ is restricted to a bounded domain.
 Also in reality, the state of any biological neuronal network is uniformly bounded due to the refractory period of its neurons, implying monotone boundedness.
-The next result shows that the GES of $\Nc_2^\ssp$ is both necessary and sufficient for feedforward selective inhibition.
+We next show that the GES of $\Nc_2^\ssp$ is both necessary and sufficient for feedforward selective inhibition.

 \begin{theorem}\longthmtitle{Feedforward selective inhibition} Consider the dynamics~\eqref{eq:dyn}, where the external input is given by~\eqref{eq:d-decomp}-\eqref{eq:wb} with a constant feedforward control